 Mr. Squigglekins and I went to the Koreatown Night Market.
 We ate at the trendy Ramen Burger, the Pho Burger, Acai bowl, and other specialty delights.

-When we went to one of the coffee breweries, I noticed a young Korean girl wearing a Native American costume behind the bar.
+At one of the coffee breweries, I noticed a young Korean girl wearing a Native American costume behind the bar.
 The first thought that came to mind was cultural appropriation.
-For those who don’t understand cultural appropriation, it is when one culture adopts elements from another cultural group without giving homage to them.
+Cultural appropriation is when one culture adopts elements from another cultural group without giving homage to them.

-Part of me wanted to inform her the importance of respecting other people’s cultures, but I kept my mouth shut because I wondered if its “acceptable” for other minority cultures to appropriate each other.
-I know white people receive a ton of slack for wearing black face, Native American headdresses, but I don’t hear the same slack of minorities doing the same thing.
+Part of me wanted to inform her about the importance of respecting other people’s cultures, but I kept my mouth shut because I wondered if its “acceptable” for different minority cultures to appropriate each other.
+I know white people receive a ton of slack for wearing blackface, Native American headdresses, but I don’t hear the same slack of minorities doing the same thing.